-- 1. APH ConnectCenter is a directory of services including private and federal/state funded services. - 2.
-Apple provides support for Mac computers and users of iPhone and iPad accessibility products.
+- National Library Service (NLS) is a free braille and talking book library service for people with temporary or permanent low vision, blindness, or a physical disability that prevents them from reading or holding the printed page.
+NLS circulates books and magazines in braille, large print, or audio formats through a national network of cooperating libraries, delivered by postage-free mail or instantly downloadable.
+Call Toll-free: 1-800-424-8567 or visit National Library Service (NLS) for more information. - Apple provides support for Mac computers and users of iPhone and iPad accessibility products.
 You can reach them via email at accessibility@apple.com.
 In the US, you can also reach them by phone from 8 a.m.- 8 p.m. at (877) 204-3930. - 3.
-Finding Services at IL OIB-TAC is a directory of federal/state programs serving individuals 55 and older who have vision loss. - 4.
-GoGo Grandparent is a company that connects people with ridesharing programs like Uber and Lyft.
-It allows people who are not able or comfortable with using a smartphone themselves to request a ride.
-The person sets up an account with GoGo Grandparent and then calls the customer service number to request rides.
-The cost is minimal, and they can set up notifications to a family member or caregiver for an additional safety precaution.
-(855) 464-6872 or (855) GOGO-USA - 5.
 Hadley Institute for the Blind online courses and discussion groups.
-Call (847) 446-8111 or email info@hadley.edu for more information. - 6.
-National Library Service (NLS) is a free braille and talking book library service for people with temporary or permanent low vision, blindness, or a physical disability that prevents them from reading or holding the printed page.
-NLS circulates books and magazines in braille, large print, or audio formats through a national network of cooperating libraries, delivered by postage-free mail or instantly downloadable.
-Call Toll-free: 1-800-424-8567 or visit National Library Service (NLS) for more information.

-- 7. NFB-NEWSLINE is a free audio news service for anyone who is blind, low-vision, deafblind, or otherwise print-disabled that offers access to more than 500 publications, emergency weather alerts, job listings, and more.
-(888) 882-1629. - 8.
-Veterans Rehabilitation Program veterans who are blind or have low vision, whether the injury/condition is service-connected or not, can obtain comprehensive services through the VA. - Well Connected is a phone-based outreach community for isolated, homebound seniors and visually impaired and disabled adults.
+Call (847) 446-8111 - 4.
+NFB-NEWSLINE is a free audio news service for anyone who is blind, low-vision, deafblind, or otherwise print-disabled that offers access to more than 500 publications, emergency weather alerts, job listings, and more.
+(888) 882-1629. - Well Connected is a phone-based outreach community for isolated, homebound seniors and visually impaired and disabled adults.
 Enrichment, entertainment, encouragement, and support groups are offered over the phone at no cost.
 Support groups are offered for blind and low vision, grief, diabetes, chronic pain, and more.
 (877)797-7299.